 You're likely reading this because you think that you (or someone you know) might have an alcohol issue.
-But, you might not be sure.
-You might have an idea of what an alcohol concern looks like, but it just doesn't fit with your situation.
+But you might not be sure.
+You might have an idea of what an alcohol issue looks like, but it just doesn't fit with your situation.
 Does that mean there's no issue?

-People with alcohol challenges are all different.
+People who struggle with alcohol use are all different.
 They drink differently, have different issues, and lead different lives.
 People with alcohol use issues might:

-Here are two examples of what an alcohol issue might look like.
+Here are 2 examples of what an alcohol issue might look like.
 Remember, these are just examples and don't describe all people who use alcohol.

 Linda has told Bill that she doesn't like him drinking so much and that it embarrasses her when he gets drunk.
 Bill tells her that she doesn't know how to have fun.
 She's tried to talk to Bill about this, but she doesn't feel like she's getting through to him.
 When Linda tells Bill he needs help, he yells at her and throws things.
 Linda is scared of Bill when he's drinking.
 She often thinks about divorcing him.
 Bill used to drive the girls to school every morning.
 But about 2 months ago, Bill was charged with impaired driving and lost his driver's licence.

 Carly is in her first year of university.
 Carly and her boyfriend have been fighting a lot lately about her drinking.
 When they go out, Carly gets intoxicated and says and does things that embarrass both of them.
 Carly’s boyfriend said he needs time away from Carly to think about their relationship.
 Now instead of going out, Carly stays at home every weekend and drinks.
 She has missed a few classes because of her drinking.
 Her grades have gone down.
 Carly has spent most of the money her parents loaned her on alcohol.
 Now she has no money.
 Carly’s friends have sent her messages asking where she is.
 She hasn't called or texted her friends back.